heri/studiozenkai/content/post/journee-de-la-harpe.md

 ![Master tuner at work](/images/harp_IMG_4309.jpeg "Tools, stories, and the patience of a watchmaker")
 ![Master tuner explaining resonance](/images/harp_IMG_4321.jpeg "A lesson in how wood breathes and why that matters")

 Competitions gave a rhytm to the day.
 A young competitor who traveled kilometers stepped on stage with zero margin for error.

+![Focused competitor from far away](/images/harp_IMG_4332.jpeg "Seven minutes to justify years of work")

 Nearby, parents — logistics managers, cheerleaders, financial backers and more.
 All of those years of quiet grind for a five-minute performance.

-![Focused competitor from far away](/images/harp_IMG_4332.jpeg "Seven minutes to justify years of work")
 ![Parents, the invisible scaffolding](/images/harp_IMG_4336.jpeg "The other side of the stage light")

 What I didn’t expect: Paraguayan-style harp music.
 It’s danceable, percussive, equal parts celebration and invitation.
 I could imagine this set headlining a wedding or taking over a night market.

 ![Paraguayan-style harp demo](/images/harp_IMG_4442.jpeg "My favorite surprise: harp you can dance to")

 The day wasn’t only about sound.
-Artisans filled a small market, showing strings, tools, new instrumets you can tap into, and more.
+Artisans filled a small market, showing strings, tools, new instruments you can tap into, and more.
 Community felt tangible.

 ![Artisans’ corner and community tables](/images/harp_IMG_4954.jpeg "Makers, fixers, and the heartbeat of this scene")